Beyond-Finance/feature_map/readme/getting-started/feature-definition.md

 **Here are a few examples of poorly-constructed features**

 | Feature | Reason|
-Program Management | Too big
+Everything Management | Too big
 API Endpoints | Supports many use cases; not well isolated Slow Jobs | No well defined responsibilities Blueprints | Code construct used by multiple features